 Last updated: April 2026

 A week-long trip is where compression cubes earn their keep.
 They reduce clothing volume by 20–30% — at this trip length, that's 5–8L saved, which can keep you in carry-on range.
 Combined with a good 35–40L backpack, they're the difference between a comfortable carry-on and needing to check a bag.
+See how to use packing cubes for cube counts, organization strategy, and which cubes work best by bag type.

 A 7-day trip is where carry-on starts getting tight.
 Use this to see if your exact setup actually fits — based on real packing volume.